jb-thery/jb-thery/README.md

 ### 🔥 "If I can dream it, I can do it" 🔥

-Passionate JavaScript / Typescript developer, I specialize in the development of Web and Mobile frontend applications with React Js.
+My name is Jean-Baptiste Thery, I am a passionate and specialized freelance developer in the development of Web and Mobile applications with technologies such as Flutter, React, Vue, Svelte and node for the backend.

-Proactivity, listening, humility and communication are for me the keys to a successful collaboration.
-I have a strong need for accomplishment that I live through my passion, the code.
-Therefore I am not looking to work, I am looking to invest myself in the success of your projects.
+Proactivity, listening, humility and communication are key for me in a successful collaboration.
+I have a strong need for accomplishment that I live through my passion for code.
+Therefore, I am not looking for a job, but rather to invest myself in the success of your projects.

-Available for freelance missions, only full remote in mainland France and overseas (Dom Tom).
+Available for freelance missions remotely anywhere in France, or in Montpellier.

 ## Contacts